venkat-a/Capstone-Project-IBM/README.md

-## Project Title: Data Science and Machine Learning Capstone Project
+## Data Science and Machine Learning Capstone Project
 ## Objective: To analyze housing complaints in New York City and develop a predictive model to forecast future complaints.

 ## Introduction and Objectives